fragae75/SampleLOSendData/README.md

 # SampleLOSendData

-Sample application for Datavenue Live Objects : https://liveobjects.orange-business.com/#/liveobjects
+Sample application for Datavenue Live Objects <a>https://liveobjects.orange-business.com</a>

-It is a simple sample that sends a MQTT payload to Live Objects as a MQTT device ("json+device").
+It is a simple sample that sends a MQTT payload to Live Objects as a MQTT device ('json+device' user name).
 It generates a standard Live Objects MQTT payload as follow :<br>

 	{